Full name: Sharon Dijksma

 Civil status: married, two children

 Tertiary Education: Law (did not complete degree course), University of Groningen; public administration (did not complete degree course), University of Twente

 Sharon Dijksma was a member of the House of Representatives of the States General for the Labour Party (PvdA) from 1994 to 2007.
 Her portfolio included education, transport, public works & water management and development cooperation.
 On 22 February 2007 she was appointed State Secretary for Education, Culture & Science in the fourth Balkenende government.

 From 17 June 2010 to 20 September 2012 Ms Dijksma was a member of the House of Representatives for the PvdA, with responsibility for general economic policy and spatial planning & infrastructure.
-On 17 December 2012, she was appointed State Secretary for Economic Affairs in the Rutte-Asscher government.
+On 17 December 2012, she was appointed Minister for Agriculture in the Rutte-Asscher government.

 In 1991 Ms Dijksma served as general secretary of the Young Socialists and became its chair in 1992.
 From 1996 to 1999 she sat on the board of the Evert Vermeer Foundation, an organisation promoting international cooperation.
 She was also vice-president of the Socialist International Women in this period.